kpboyle1/devtreks/ReadMe.txt

 database.zip site
 https://devtreks.codeplex.com/

-What's New in Version 2.0.6
+What's New in Version 2.0.8
-1. Monitoring and Evaluation (M&E) Tools: The Version 2.0.4 M&E upgrades were tested and improved to work with all of the Conservation Technology Assessment (CTA) algorithms.
-The CTA references were updated with M&E examples.
-2. Conservation Technology Assessments (CTAs): Several algorithms in the Technology Assessment tutorials were upgraded to work with M&E calculations and because the additional tests revealed some slight improvements with some of those calculations.
-Major changes were not made to these algorithms because this release focused on the M&E tools.
+1. Social Performance Analysis Tools: This release includes 4 new algorithms designed to measure Social Performance.
+A new reference, Social Performance Analysis, documents how these algorithms work.
+The reference can be found in the Performance Analysis tutorial.
-3. Tutorials: Several references in several tutorials were updated to address the changes in the M&E and CTA tools.
+2. Tutorials: Several references in several tutorials were updated to address the changes associated with the new tools.
+The Life Cycle Calculation reference has changed in order to comply with one of the new algorithms.
 Database Connections
 Server version: Sql Server 2016 Express, RTM